On this page

-An additional support measure for volunteers is available in the form of special holidays granted for volunteering activities in the domain of development cooperation (congé de la coopération au développement).
-Six days a year may be granted.
+An additional support measure for volunteers is available in the form of special holidays (6 days per year) granted for volunteering activities in the domain of development cooperation (congé de la coopération au développement).

 - Improving access to quality basic social services